Migraine at School: Children’s Migraines Should Not be Igonored

 After speaking with my teacher friends, I asked if any of them had had a student with an IEP for migraine.
 Everyone’s faces went blank.
 Then, I had a friend refer to a student who began her IEP for a nonmigraine diagnosis but turned into mostly a migraine accommodation form.
 Her migraine disability outweighed her initial diagnosis while migraine was not listed as a primary concern.
 I have since wondered why I have not seen children with more accommodations for migraine or headache disorders…STIGMA!

 It is my hope that Migraine at School teaches educators to recognize their students’ migraine and see it as serious as any other condition the school accommodates.
 I hope that teachers can now discuss what they are living with and how accommodations may help them.
 Children’s migraine needs a migraine action plan.
 Teachers are the bloodlines of schools and if they are not healthy, they can’t do their best.
 If they are uninformed about migraine and headache disorders then they can not advocate for their student or themselves.
 Educating educators will change schools!

 Educator Resources for Migraine

 Lesson Plan and Resources

 Lifestyle tips and Tools

 The fact remains, there is a teacher in your school that lives with migraine.
-There is a student (actually many) that are going to school with migraine.
+There are students (actually many) that are going to school with migraine.
 If you are a parent, your child will know, be taught by, or become a child with migraine.
-It’s something that needs to be talked about, recognized, and respected for the wide range spectrum-disease that it is.
+It’s something that needs to be talked about, recognized, and respected for the wide range of spectrum-disease that it is.